PasamonteG/SQLDI_Install/AI_on_Z_Level3.md

 ## 1. Objectives and Scope of this workbook

+This workbook is a companion intended for use with the Test Drive System for AI Solutions on z/OS available at 'Z Virtual Access' (ZVA)

+* The ZVA image includes a range of Data and AI software on z/OS, prepared and ready for a test drive.
+* This workbook is a guided tour for using that software to progress through an AI lifecycle process.
+(Data analysis, Model Training, Deploying Scoring Models, and Calling the Models from OLTP environments).

+The objective is to provide practical insight into deploying AI solutions on the IBM Z platform, using a worked example that is documented in this workbook.

+A sister workbook is also available to allow practitioners to rehearse the deployment of the software, to gain experience in the deployment processes before performing a deployment in a customer environment.

 ## 2. Accessing the ZVA environment to perform the hands-on exercises

 ## 3. Using Opensource Data Science Tools with IBM Z Data Sources